The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Relaxation rate

 Compared to monatomic gases, polyatomic molecular gases exhibit an additional exchange between translational and internal (rotational) energy during non-equilibrium processes, which can be described by the temperature relaxation rate.
 During shear-free expansion or compression of a gas, the translational energy adjusts preferentially due to pressure work, whereas the adjustment of internal energy relies on inelastic collisions with a finite relaxation time and therefore typically lags behind the translational energy.
 This dissipative effect arising from the delayed relaxation of internal energy is phenomenologically represented by the bulk viscosity within the N-S framework.
 In the Pullin equation, the bulk viscosity can be written via the C-E expansion as:

+As shown in Eqs.~(\ref{pullin_shear}) and (\ref{pullin_bulk}), the relaxation rates of momentum and energy exchange macroscopically correspond to shear and bulk viscosity dissipation; similarly, the relaxation rates of heat flux macroscopically correspond to heat transport.
 Via the C-E expansion, constitutive relation Eqs.~(\ref{Pullin_lambda_t}) and (\ref{Pullin_lambda_r}) can be extracted from the relaxation rates in the near-equilibrium relaxation.
 The correspondence between the thermal conductivity and the heat flux relaxation coefficient therein can be written as:

 Conventionally, to concisely express the relationship between thermal conductivity and shear viscosity, Eucken \citep{eucken1913warmeleitvermogen} defined dimensionless factors ${{f}_{\rm{eu}}}$, ${{f}_{\rm{t}}}$ and ${{f}_{\rm{r}}}$: